kivy/buildozer/README.md

 Python 3 and Python 2 regardless of which version you use with buildozer on the desktop.

-We provide a ready-to-use [Virtual Machine for Virtualbox](https://kivy.org/#download).

 Note that this tool has nothing to do with the eponymous online build service [buildozer.io](http://buildozer.io).